 Most cantons and the federation allow a lump-sum deduction for business expenses.
 Reimbursed actual business expenses do not constitute income for the employee.

 In some cantons, the employer can elect to provide the executives with lump-sum reimbursements expressed as a percentage of base salary or as a fixed amount.
 Such reimbursements are not considered taxable income provided that they do not appear excessive and approval for the lump-sum payment has been granted by the tax authorities.

 For federal and cantonal tax purposes, only the cost of traveling to work by public transport is deductible.
-However, if there is no public transportation or the taxpayer is dependent on his/her (private) car, a deduction for car expenses is allowed.
+However, if there is no public transportation or the taxpayer is dependent on their (private) car, a deduction for car expenses under certain circumstances is allowed.

 Most cantons and the federation grant deductions for meals if they are not provided by the employer.
 The deduction is generally reduced if the employee can buy meals at a reduced cost in an employer-provided cafeteria or gets lunch vouchers from the employer.
 Lunch vouchers or reimbursement of meal costs, up to a certain amount, are generally exempt from income tax.